michael2012z/BitBible/markdown/KJV/files/Lev.md

 8. And the priest that offereth any man’s burnt offering, even the priest shall have to himself the skin of the burnt offering which he hath offered.

-9. And all the meat offering that is baken in the oven, and all that is dressed in the fryingpan, and in the pan, shall be the priest’s that offereth it.in the pan: or, on the flat plate or, slice
+9. And all the meat offering that is baken in the oven, and all that is dressed in the fryingpan, and in the pan, shall be the priest’s that offereth it.

 10. And every meat offering, mingled with oil, and dry, shall all the sons of Aaron have, one as much as another.